 First Create a blank database = “C:\ Recover_db.mdb”.
 Then Close and exit.

-After it create another blank database and navigate to Modules Tab.
+After it creates another blank database and navigates to Modules Tab.

 Then Click on New and Paste the given below code